SidneyFC17/fieloelr/doc/UC-ELR-0005-Create Question.md

    6. The system displays an error message
    7. End of flow

-##### 21. Edit question when “Question Pool” of related module is different from null (step 12 of basic flow)
+##### 28. Edit question when “Question Pool” of related module is different from null (step 12 of basic flow)
    1. The administrator presses the Edit button
    2. The administrator changes the “Correct Weight” to a value greater than 1
    3. The administrator presses the Save button
+   4. The system verifies that the related module is inactive and doesn't have module response
-   4. The system verifies that the “Question Pool” field of the related module is different from null
+   5. The system verifies that the “Question Pool” field of the related module is different from null
-   5. The system verifies that all other validations succeed
+   6. The system verifies that all other validations succeed
-   6. The system automatically updates the “Correct Weight” field with value = 1
+   7. The system automatically updates the “Correct Weight” field with value = 1
-   7. The system updates the question
+   8. The system updates the question
-   8. The system displays the question detail page
+   9. The system displays the question detail page
-   9. End of flow
+   10. End of flow